hlaueriksson/conductofcode.io/_posts/2016-04-30-behavior-driven-development-with-nunit.md

 I like `Should` instead of `Assert`.

-At work we use:
+At work, we use:

 * [NUnit](http://www.nunit.org/)
 * [Moq](https://github.com/moq/moq4)

-Ok, so how can I make NUnit do *Given, When, Then* and feel more *BDD*?
+Okay, so how can I make NUnit do *Given, When, Then* and feel more *BDD*?
 With as little effort as possible?
-I want to read the result in the test runner in as fluent english as possible.
+I want to read the result in the test runner in as fluent English as possible.
 I do not want to write my own framework.

 My solution: